 Grey water is a valuable resource

-80% of our domestic water used is in keeping ourselves, our clothing, our general home environments and cars clean!
+80% of our domestic water is used in keeping ourselves, our clothing, our general home environments and cars clean!

 The average family of four uses 400 litres of water per day (averaging 12,000 litres a month).
-Over time this becomes a large volume of water of which part of it can be constructively reused.
+Over time this becomes a large volume of water of which much of it can be constructively reused.

-- Transfer tank – for immediate release into your garden
+- Transfer tank – for immediate release into your garden.

 - Topping up your swimming pool